Essay on Diwali For Students and Teachers

 This is the day when Lord Ram, Sita and Laxman return from exile and the nation celebrates with prayers, lighting of diyas and filling the skies with firecrackers.

 In the East, the day is celebrated as Lakshmi Puja.
 While firecrackers have now become a national phenomenon, it is not as prevalent in East or South India, as it is in North and Central India.
-The evening is marked with prayers to Lord Ganesha, Goddess Saraswati and Lord Kuber, in addition to Goddess Lakshmi.
+The evening of Diwali is marked with prayers to Lord Ganesha, Goddess Saraswati and Lord Kuber, in addition to Goddess Lakshmi.

 In South India, too, Goddess Lakshmi is widely worshipped on this day and the day begins with extensive prayers and offerings to the Goddess.